7RU7H/Archive/Windows/Active-Directory/Active-Directory-Defined.md

 A DC purpose:
 1. Stores all relevant information including AD DS data store for the Forest
 2. Enforce rules governing object within an Windows domain
-3. Handles all key authenication, authorization services and all core and native management services.
+3. Handles all key authentication, authorisation services and all core and native management services.
-4. Replicates updates from other domain contollers in the forest
+4. Replicates updates from other domain controllers in the forest
 5. Allow admin access to manage domain resources

 A Primary domain controller emulator is one of the five operations master roles or [FSMO roles](https://docs.microsoft.com/en-GB/troubleshoot/windows-server/identity/fsmo-roles) performed by domain controllers.
 Technically speaking, the property is called `PdcRoleOwner` and the domain controller with this property will always have the most updated information about user login and authentication.